-A gives false evidence before a Court of Justice, intending thereby to cause Z to be convicted of a dacoity.
-The punishment of dacoity is 4[imprisonment for life], or rigorous imprisonment for a term which may extend to ten years, with or without fine.
-A, therefore, is liable to 5[imprisonment for life] or imprisonment, with or without fine.
+A gives false evidence before a Court, intending thereby to cause Z to be convicted of a dacoity.
+The punishment of dacoity is imprisonment for life, or rigorous imprisonment for a term which may extend to ten years, with or without fine.
+A, therefore, is liable to imprisonment for life or imprisonment, with or without fine.

-6[195A.
-Threatening any person to give false evidence.-Whoever threatens another with any injury to his person, reputation or property or to the person or reputation of any one in whom that person is interested, with intent to cause that person to give false evidence shall be punished with imprisonment of either description for a term which may extend to seven years, or with fine, or with both;
+232. (1) Whoever threatens another with any injury to his person, reputation or property or to the person or reputation of any one in whom that person is interested, with intent to cause that person to give false evidence shall be punished with imprisonment of either description for a term which may extend to seven years, or with fine, or with both.